nminev95/photo-contest-application/README.md

 ## Description
 **Final Project Assignment for "Telerik Academy Alpha" with JavaScript:** </br>
 Design and implement a single-page web application that will allow photo lovers to take part in photo contests.
 There are two types of users: Photo Junkies and Organizers.
 Each role has a different view depending on the contest phase.
+Both of roles are able to explore all Open contests in Phase I. In Phase II Organizers can leave a review but Photo Junkies can not upload photos.
+All past conests are in Phase III.

 ### Photo Junkies
 - Authenticate users - register/login
 - Photo Junkies can explore all the Open Contests (phase 1)
-- Photo Junkies can upload just one phoro per contest
+- Photo Junkies can upload just one photo per contest
 - Photo Junkies are able to check all the contests they are currently participating in
 - They are able to check all their past contests
 - In their Profile page they can check their scores and rank